TeX-Live/tlcontrib/texmf-dist/doc/latex/eqexam/README.md

         authors.
 Documentation for this option is found in the doc/fortextbook folder.
 See also the series of blogs at http://www.acrotex.net/blog/?tag=fortextbook

+What's New (2018-12-13) Changes to support the mi-solns package

+What's New (2018-04-15) Minor bug fixes

+What's New (2018-02-19): Extended the vertical space fill types and added \fillineol.
+Refer to the table of contents under Sections 10.11 and 10.12.

 Sample files, previous distributed with eqexam are now available from